 Sewing Pants, Part 1: The Measurements You Need for Success

 Sewing Pants, Part 2: Altering Pants Pattern Pieces

-As I mentioned in the previous installments, I learned this pants-fitting technique from sewing educator Cynthia Guffey.
-If you’d like more information on her method, she sells books and vids on her website.
+As I mentioned in the previous installments, I learned this pants-fitting technique from the late sewing educator Cynthia Guffey.
+If you’d like more information on her method, she wrote books and made videos.
 Or, better yet, take an in-person class with her!
 She’s a hoot and a half.

 As for this blog post… in the front half, I’ll talk about sewing the Cali Faye Hampshire trouser pattern, which was the October garment for Project #SewMyStyle.
 In the back half, I’ll cover what’s great about Guffey’s fitting method, what I didn’t like about it, and a big step I think you can (mostly) skip.